 North Cascades Loop

-A long but rewarding day ride through the North Cascades National Park over Washington Pass, then along the Methow and Columbia Rivers, and back to Seattle via Leavenworth and Stevens Pass.
+A rewarding day ride through the North Cascades National Park over Washington Pass, then along the Methow and Columbia Rivers.

 Circumnavigating the Olympic National Park